TresAmigosSD/SMV/docs/design/DataSetMgr/DataSetMgr.md

 # DataSetMgr service in SmvApp

-When running an `SmvModule`s dynamically (and when running `SmvModule`s for the first time) by name in `SmvApp`, we first use one approach to look up Scala modules, then another to search each registered `SmvDataSetRepository` for external modules.
+When running `SmvModule`s dynamically (and when running `SmvModule`s for the first time) by name in `SmvApp`, we first use one approach to look up Scala modules, then another to search each registered `SmvDataSetRepository` for external modules.
 For simplification, it is desirable to create a unified repository interface used to search for modules in any language.
 This interface will be responsible to find constituent `SmvDataSet`s by name and load them from the most recent source.

 It is also desirable that `SmvApp` itself be agnostic of how `SmvDataSet`s are discovered in the first place.
 This motivates the creation of a singular service to manage and coordinate between the repositories and, more generally, to unify `SmvDataSet` lookup to a single interface agnostic of the underlying lookup mechanisms.
 This interface will field all app-level requests for `SmvDataSet`s by name.

 # Deprecation of df behavior

-`smv-shell` and `smv-pyshell` currently two convenient methods for resolving modules to `DataFrames`: `df` and `ddf`. `df` takes an `SmvDataSet` and returns its resulting `DataFrame`. `ddf` takes the URN of an `SmvDataSet` as a string, reloads the `SmvDataSet` class, then returns the resulting `DataFrame`.
+`smv-shell` and `smv-pyshell` currently supply two convenient methods for resolving modules to `DataFrames`: `df` and `ddf`. `df` takes an `SmvDataSet` and returns its resulting `DataFrame`. `ddf` takes the URN of an `SmvDataSet` as a string, reloads the `SmvDataSet` class, then returns the resulting `DataFrame`.
 The design outlined in this document presumes that `df` will take on the behavior of `ddf` (and `ddf` will be phased out); i.e. that `df` will aways reload the `SmvDataSet` before resolving it to an `DataFrame`.
 This design could hypothetically support the non-'dynamic' behavior of `df`, but this would complicate things and is likely unnecessary because the distinction only exists in the shell, where users will want to run the most recently written version of a module.

 # Module loading

-We define the term 'load' in this document as follows: to load a module is to create a class object for that object _from the most recent source_ and subsequently instantiate a single object of that class.
+We define the term 'load' in this document as follows: to load a module is to create a class for that object _from the most recent source_ and subsequently instantiate a single object of that class.

 # DataSetMgr interface